openvinotoolkit/openvino/docs/ops/type/Convert_1.md

 **Category**: type conversion

-**Short description**: Operation converts all elements of the input tensor to a type specified in the *destination_type* attribute.
+**Short description**: *Convert* operation performs element-wise conversion on a given input tensor to a type specified in the *destination_type* attribute.

 **Detailed description**